goshiphq/goship-cms/content/blog/what-is-refrigerated-shipping-and-how-does-it-work.md

   and pharmaceutics rely on refrigerated transportation every day. "
 postedAt: 1569992426000
 news: true
-description: " Refrigerated (or reefer) shipping and trucking is the transportation method of moving temperature-controlled goods.
-Freight is loaded and transported in trailers with built-in refrigeration systems and climate control.
-Refrigerated shipping is the only way to prevent product deterioration in transit.
-Fresh produce, dairy, meat products, and pharmaceutics rely on refrigerated transportation every day."
+description: "There is a huge variety of products that need temperature-controlled shipping.
+Refrigerated shipping is a basis of regular delivery of consumer packaged goods. "
-altText: refrigerated shipping
+altText: refrigerated shipping truck on the road
-image: images/copy-of-goship-website-image-template-1024-x-768-px-11-.png
+image: images/goship-blog-1-.png
 ---
 # What is refrigerated shipping?